UNICEF Canada

 Canadian UNICEF Committee - Comite UNICEF Canada, doing business as UNICEF Canada, is one of 32 UNICEF National Committees based in industrialized countries.
 UNICEF is a child-focused humanitarian organization, working in over 190 countries.

 It was founded in 1955 by volunteers.
 UNICEF Canada advises the Canadian Government on policies and legislation which support programs and commitments under the UN Convention on the Rights of the Child.
 It joined 10 other National Committees to assist children over 190 countries and territories.

 UNICEF Canada Ambassadors

-UNICEF Canada has a long history of support from its Goodwill Ambassadors and high-profile supporters.
+UNICEF Canada has appointed a number of Goodwill Ambassadors and high-profile supporters.
 They have included Ambassadors such as Sharon, Lois and Bram, Solange Tuyishime, Bayan Yammout, Karina LeBlanc, Veronica Tennant, Jan Lisiecki, Mariatu Kamara, John Nsabimana, and Elizabeth Dallaire.
-UNICEF Goodwill Ambassadors help the organization reach a wider audience, enabling it to highlight work undertaken to improve the lives of the most vulnerable children around the world.
-They help raise awareness of the needs of children, and use their talent and fame to fundraise, advocate, and educate on behalf of UNICEF.

 Finances

 UNICEF Canada meets the guidelines and high standards of the Imagine Canada Standards Program.
 Out of every dollar, 70 per cent goes toward helping children, 23 per cent is spent on fundraising costs, and 7 per cent on administration.
 In 2017 alone, UNICEF Canada helped respond to 337 humanitarian emergencies in 102 countries.
 UNICEF also improved sanitation for 22 million people, provided over 15.6 million children with micronutrient powder to prevent anemia and vitamin deficiencies and provided education to 8.8 million children.